Saint-Domingue Creoles: African presence in Saint-Domingue

 The vast majority of the slaves in Saint-Domingue were war-captives who had lost a war with another ethnic group.
 Most slaves came from ethnic tension between different tribes and kingdoms, or religious wars between pagans and Muslim-pagan inter-religious wars.
-Many of the slaves who came to Saint-Domingue could not return to Africa, as their home was controlled by an opposing African ethnic group, and they stayed as affranchis in Saint-Domingue.

 R. Hé! hé! mô n'a pas pense ça, moi, qui mô va faire dans mo paye? mô n'a pas saclave?

 Q. Ah! bin; quand vous arrive dans vous paye, vous n'a pas libe donc?

 R. Non va; mô saclave la guerre; quand mô arrive là; zotte prend moi encore pour vendé moi.
 Quand mô fini mort, mô va allé dans mon paye, à v'là tout.

 R. Hey!
 Hey!
 I don't think so, what am I going to do in my country?
 I won't be a slave?

 Q. Ah! well; when you you arrive in your country, you won't be free then?

 R. Not at all; i'm a slave of war; when I arrive there, they will take me again and sell me.
 When I die, I will go to my country, that's all.